JustinShenk/closely/README.md

 ### Caveats
-`closest_pairs` will reduce the dimensionality with PCA of your data to two-dimensions for faster processing.
+`closely` will reduce the dimensionality with PCA of your data to two-dimensions for faster processing.

 It also removes the first point in a pair if `n`>1.
 In rare cases this leads to false negatives if the data is highly overlapping.